matepek/vscode-catch2-test-adapter/documents/configuration/debug.configTemplate.md

 #### or user can manually fill it

-> Note that `name` and `request` are filled, if they are undefined, so it is not necessary to set them. `type` is necessary.
+> Note that `name` and `request` are filled, if they are undefined, so it is not necessary to set them. `type` is required.

 For [`ms-vscode.cpptools`](https://code.visualstudio.com/docs/cpp/launch-json-reference) add something like this to settings.json: